GenesisEducationKyiv/software-engineering-school-5-0-Kenobichek/docs/design/003-microservices-decomposition.md

 ## 1. Overview

 The Weather Forecast API is currently a monolithic Go application providing weather subscription services.
-It follows Clean Architecture principles, making it well-suited for decomposition into microservices.
+Its Clean Architecture makes it well-suited for microservices decomposition.

 ### Core Components:
 - **Weather Service**: Aggregates weather data from external providers, with caching.